iamtr/iamtr/README.md

 # Hello, I'm Jet! 👋

-I'm a Year 2 Computer Science student at the National University of Singapore (NUS), specializing in cybersecurity and data science.
+I'm a Year 2 Computer Science student at the National University of Singapore (NUS), specializing in cybersecurity and bioinformatics.

 ## 🛠 Projects